joseantoniopino/cryptocurrency-stock/README.md

 For a run in
 local can be run (instead of cron): art schedule: work from docker bash, or `make schedule-start` from the host machine.

 By last.
 If we want to execute the update of the values from the command line, an "artisan" command has been prepared.
-We can execute: `art update: currency`
+We can execute: `art update:currency`
 <hr>

 ## FILES